Privacy Notice: Advancement

-Our relationship with our alumni, friends and supporters, and our respect for their privacy and data security, is of great importance to Imperial.
-Also important to Imperial is philanthropy and the generous support of those people who are committed to our academic mission and building Imperial’s global reputation.
+Our relationship with our alumni, friends and supporters, is of great importance to Imperial College London.
+We value the generous support of those who are committed to helping us promote our academic mission and build our global reputation.

-Personal data held and processed by Advancement may include:
+Personal data held and processed for Advancement purposes may include:

 Contact and communications information, such as:

-- Your contact details, which may include your parental address
+- Your contact details, which may include your parental or personal address

 Biographical information, such as:

 - Your name, gender, nationality and date of birth

 - Your professional activities and employment, including work contact details

 - Your links to organisations such as businesses and business networks, trusts and foundations